About insolvency practitioners

 - 'liquidator' in a company liquidation – where they take control of a company in liquidation and sell the assets

-They can also provide advice on specific debt problems, for example, whether or not bankruptcy is the best way to deal with your debts.
+They can also provide advice on specific debt problems, for example, whether bankruptcy is the best way to deal with your debts.
 They will charge for this service.
 This advice is freely available from your local Citizens Advice Bureau or the National Debtline.

 Authorising bodies license (authorise) insolvency practitioners.
 They are also responsible for maintaining professional standards and investigating complaints about an IPs.